lucasgneccoh/gedlib/README.md

 Working with a fork of GEDLIB.
+I added the *compression* folder with the arborescence based compression method.

-This is the original GEDLIB documentation
+This is the original GEDLIB documentation.

 <!--------------------------------------------------------------------------
 -                                                                          -